 As they grow they tend to curl back on themselves until eventually the tip of the nail begins to dig into the leg.
-If the claw pierces the skin, obviously it cause your dog pain, but it can also lead to infection.
+If the claw pierces the skin, obviously it will cause your dog pain, but it can also lead to infection.

 The ideal time to trim your pet's claws is when you're cutting your Spaniel's nails.